bobbingwide/bbboing/readme.txt

 == Changelog ==
+= 1.8.3 =
+* Added: Notes for 7th anniversary edition.
+* Tested: With WordPress 4.7.4 and WordPress Multisite
+* Tested: With PHP 7.1

 = 1.8.2 =
 * Changed: Created French version to test with WordPress 4.6
 * Changed: Created bb_BB locale version to test with WordPress 4.6